-The Joint Committee on Human Rights (JCHR) today publishes a Report on the proposed Sexual Offences Act 2003 (Remedial) Order.
+The Joint Committee on Human Rights (JCHR) publishes a Report on the proposed Sexual Offences Act 2003 (Remedial) Order 2011.

-The proposal is the Government's response to the judgment of the UK Supreme Court that indefinite registration on the sex offenders’ register without opportunity for review by an appropriate tribunal was incompatible with the right to respect for private life, protected by Article 8 ECHR.
+The proposal is the Government's response to the judgment of the UK Supreme Court that indefinite registration on the sex offenders’ register without opportunity for review by an appropriate tribunal was incompatible with the right to respect for private life, protected by Article 8 of the European Convention on Human Rights (ECHR).

 The committee welcomes the Government’s decision to use the remedial order process in this case and agrees that there is no case for an urgent order to be made.
 The committee stresses that the ECHR and the European Court of Human Rights recognises States have a human rights obligation to protect the public and particularly vulnerable people, from sexual crime.
 It notes the limited effect of the Supreme Court judgment: that a review by an “appropriate tribunal” of continued registration must be introduced in cases where offenders are required to notify indefinitely.